sciserver/SciServer-WordPress-Website/wp-content/plugins/wordpress-creation-kit-pro/readme.txt

 Changed the design of the upload buttons in frontend posting Implemented Serial Number Notices
 Changes to WCK deactivate function so it doesn't throw notices

+2.1.3
+Changed the way Single Forms are displayed and saved.
+Added 'slug' parameter to API and we use it so we can translate labels Added filter for taxonomy term name
+Added support for search in media library for the upload field Add support for the link in the listed upload fields Add support for link on image/icon that points to attachement page in backend Changed the order of the CKEDITOR.config.allowedContent = true to be above the call to initialized the textarea Now metaboxes or pages don't appear for users that shouldn't

+2.1.4
+Fixed major issue that prevented publishing new metaboxes (CFC) Added a footer message asking users to leave a review if they enjoyed WCK